Knight Ridder: Merger

-At its peak
+Post-merger

-Knight Ridder had a long history of innovation in technology.
-It was the first newspaper publisher to experiment with videotex when it launched its Viewtron system in 1983.
+Knight Ridder acquired the Centre Daily Times in August 1979, and the Fort Wayne News-Sentinel in February 1980.
+Knight Ridder became the first newspaper publisher to experiment with videotex when it launched its Viewtron system in 1983.
 After investing six years of research and $50 million into the service, Knight Ridder shut down Viewtron in 1986 when the service's interactivity features proved more popular than news delivery.